-ii.
+b.
 Mobile Devices

 Mobile devices, such as laptops, phones, tablets, and PDAs are a practical necessity for LSPs.
 However, their portability and access to information also make them a target for information theft, even when they are "safely" located within an office environment.
-The primary tools for protecting the devices from theft and intrusion consist of strong passwords, encryption, autolocking defaults, device-tracing applications, and applications that allow the devices to be wiped remotely.
+The primary tools for protecting the devices from theft and intrusion consist of strong passwords, encryption, auto-locking defaults, device-tracing applications, and applications that allow the devices to be wiped remotely.

-Through Mobile Device Management (MDM) the LSP can also remotely update mobile devices that are on its network.
-It can thus install remote applications, configure settings, ensure security by updating and running malware detection software at pre-determined times (or on demand), enable device firewalls, disable public file sharing, avoid automatic connections to public Wi-Fi, and even track and wipe lost or stolen devices.
+Through Mobile Device Management (MDM) the LSP can also remotely update mobile devices that are connected to any cellular network.
+It can thus install remote applications, configure settings, ensure security by updating and running malware detection software at pre-determined times (or on demand), enable device firewalls, disable public file sharing, avoid automatic connections to public WiFi, and even track and wipe lost or stolen devices.